romeelk/cloudpolicy/Readme.md

 This simple pipeline is the equivalent of compiling code in a laneguage such as Java, C# and then getting feedback if the code checkin broke the build.

-The key part is the script step Validate policy file which is like a linter step to check the policy file.
+The key part is the script step 'Validate policy' file which is like a linter step to check the policy file.

 Saving and running the pipeline produces: